itsmama22-ctrl/iFixGuide/content/posts/camera/iphone-portrait-mode-not-working.md

 ---
-title: "iPhone Portrait Mode Not Working?
-8 Ways to Fix It"
+title: iPhone Portrait Mode Not Working?
+8 Ways to Fix It
+description: >-
-description: "Can't use Portrait mode or background blur not working?
-Fix iPhone Portrait mode issues with our complete troubleshooting guide."
+  Can't use Portrait mode or background blur not working?
+Fix iPhone Portrait mode issues with our complete troubleshooting guide.
-date: "2025-11-12"
+date: '2025-11-12'
-publishDate: "2025-11-12"
+publishDate: '2025-10-19'
-keywords: ["Portrait mode not working", "iPhone Portrait mode fix", "background blur not working", "Portrait mode unavailable", "fix Portrait mode"]
+keywords:
+  - Portrait mode not working
+  - iPhone Portrait mode fix
+  - background blur not working
+  - Portrait mode unavailable
+  - fix Portrait mode
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 Portrait mode creates beautiful photos with blurred backgrounds.
 When it stops working or becomes unavailable, this guide has the solutions.